 What's missing from an evolutionary theory of human language is the influence of literacy on speech.
-Children babble and scribble within the first two years of life.
-Brain tissue devoted to hands and mouths is proximal on the sensory-motor cortex, and disproportionately large.
-The work of the hands and the mouth are connected, and important.
-This paper proposes that ---as an extension of the human gestural system --- meaningful marks, or literacy was responsible for appreciable adaptive pressures on early hominid vocalizations, including proto-speech.
+Children babble and scribble within the first two years' of life.
+Hands and mouths are proximal on the sensory-motor cortex.
+Gesturing is part of speech.
+The work of the hands and the mouth are connected.
 Illiterate brains mis-pronounce nonsense sounds.
 Literate brains do not.
-The written alphabet (work of the hands) affects spoken language (work of the mouth) in terms of the range of sounds it can pronounce and recognize (7, 8).
-Rather than holding to the position that human speech drove literacy as a transcription of sound, it makes sense, given the robust behavior we call scribbling, as well as brain research with manual, oral and visual communicative capabilities, to explore the influence of literacy on speech.
+Written language (work of the hands) affects spoken language (work of the mouth).
+It is not speech which drove literacy as a transcription of sound, but literacy which drove the elaboration of speech, semantically and syntactically.

-No single line of inquiry provides a full explanation for how and why human speech evolved.
-Even a synthesis of existing theories (anthropological, archeological, art historical, biological, neurological, linguistic, developmental) leaves unanswered questions.

-As soon as we make the switch to the importance of marks of meaning to spoken language, focusing on the contribution of mothers and children to the evolution of human language, a new evolutionary/developmental theory of marks and the human mind becomes possible, including the following propositions: 1) babbling, motherese and scribbling emerged from the song-like gestural/vocalizations of primates whose bipedal locomotion made possible a cascade of interrelated physical and mental changes around mothers' freed-up hands, and dependent/independent babies.

-2) babbling, motherese, and scribbling functioned in the hominid brain as neural organizers and timing devices for oscillation rates and wave functions necessary for spoken and written languages.

-3) humankind's earliest marks placed adaptive pressure on speech, creating the neural substrates for phoneme-grapheme (or sound-to-mark) correspondence. $^2$
+By including the influence of children's scribbles and mothers' notations on hominid language development, we can flesh out a theory of marks and mind:

+babbling, motherese and scribbling emerged from the song-like gestural/vocalizations of primates whose bipedal locomotion made possible a cascade of interrelated physical and mental changes around mothers' freed-up hands, and dependent babies. babbling, motherese, and scribbling functioned in the hominid brain as neural organizers for spoken and written languages.
+3) humankind's earliest marks placed adaptive pressure on speech, creating the neural substrates for phoneme-grapheme (or sound-to-mark) correspondance, as well as for multiple literacies (art, literature, mathematics, music).

+4) scribbling is an artifact of the evolutionary connections between speech and literacy.

-4) the biological role of human language is the self-regulation of a system which tends to over-heat on three levels: emotional, linguistic, and quantum.
+5) the biological role of human language is the self-regulation of a system which tends to over-heat on three levels: emotional, linguistic, and quantum.

-- 5) The human brain invented two cooling systems to achieve this self-regulation: - a better vascular system, making larger language areas possible - a marks-based symbolic system to resolve conflicts on emotional levels, while acting as coolants or energy pumps on biomolecular levels.
+6) The human brain invented two cooling systems:

+- a better vascular system, making larger language areas possible - marks-based systems for thinking which helped brains resolve emotional conflicts, synchronize activity in multiple layers of brain tissue for language processing, and act as coolants or energy pumps in biomolecules

-It seems likely that the biological goal of both brain systems (the vascular and the linguistic) was and is the same: the conservation of energy in a dynamic system which subscribes to the basic rules of all biological life: move, connect, and communicate, and which depends, in large part, on the strategy/liability of language to follow these rules.
+It seems likely that the biological goal of both brain systems (the vascular and the linguistic) was and is the same: the conservation of energy in a dynamic biological system which subscribes to the three basic rules: move, connect, and communicate.